fedtti/tribute-page/README.md

 # Tribute Page • freeCodeCamp

+Responsive Web Design Projects

 ## Installing

-You don’t need to install this project at all, if you just want to have a look at [the live preview](https://codepen.io/fedtti/full/jXpKON).
+You don’t need to install this project at all, if you just want to have a look at [the online preview](https://codepen.io/fedtti/full/jXpKON).

 ### Requirements